 Sonic, a California-based internet provider, avoids selling customers different speeds.
 They offer one plan: 10 Gigabits for $49.99/month.
 There are no tiers—just one offer that provides the same maximum throughput to every user.

-For more tips, check out our shopping guide to learn about other ways to lower your internet bill.
+Are you shopping for home internet?
+Check out Wifi Shark to discover new providers and lower-priced plans in your area.
+For more tips, check out our shopping guide to learn about other ways to save on your internet bill.